QixShawnChen/tfci/README.md

 # temporal-fast-casual-inference-research-project

-Authors: Qixian Chen and Daniel Malinsky, Columbia University.
+Authors: Qixiang Chen and Daniel Malinsky, Columbia University.

 This is an R implementation of the FCI algorithm with tiered background knowledge.